LpppJ/LpppJ.github.io/timeseries/README.md

 [TimeMachine: A Time Series is Worth 4 Mambas for Long-term Forecasting (ECAI 2024)]:\timeseries/2024-10-29-timemachine
 [Is Mamba Effective for Time Series Forecasting?
 (Arxiv 2024)]:\timeseries/2024-11-07-s-mamba
 [Bi-Mamba+: Bidirectional Mamba for Time Series Forecasting (Arxiv 2024)]:\timeseries/2024-11-12-BiMamba+
+[Sequential Order-Robust Mamba for Time Series Forecasting (Arxiv 2024)]:\timeseries/2024-11-14-SOR-Mamba
+[Mamba or Transformer for Time Series Forecasting?
+Mixture of Universals (MoU) Is All You Need (Arxiv 2024)]:\timeseries/2024-11-25-MoU